Homemade Swedish Meatballs and Gravy Recipe

 pouring beef broth into gravy for Swedish meatballs.

 The recipe is almost finished!
-Just add the heavy cream, soy sauce, and dijon mustard to the skillet.
+Just add the heavy cream, soy sauce, and Dijon mustard to the skillet.
 Then, cook for about 4 minutes while continuously stirring.
 The gravy is complete when it has a thick consistency.

 Finally, pour the savory gravy over the meatballs.
 Serve this dish while it’s still hot over buttered egg noodles or mashed potatoes.